 DNP Degree Admissions

-- A Master of Science in Nursing in an advanced nursing practice specialty from a nationally accredited CCNE or NLNAC program is preferred.
-Applicants who hold a non-nursing master's degree will be evaluated for admission on an individual basis.
-This process may entail review of a portfolio or other evaluative mechanisms, and may require completion of some masters level nursing course(s).
+* Applicants who hold a non-nursing master's degree will be evaluated for admission on an individual basis.
+This process may entail review of a portfolio or other evaluative mechanisms, and may require completion of some master's level nursing course(s).

 - Certification as an advanced practice nurse (if applicable).
 Where a legal certification is necessary to practice in an advanced role, as with nurse practitioners, the student must hold that certification.
 In other specialties where legal certification is not required for practice, such as forensic nurses, clinical specialists, and nurse executives, certification is not required.

 - If applicable, a letter validating the number of clinical hours completed in your Master's program.

 - GPA of 3.0 or higher

 - Current unencumbered license as a Registered Nurse